trooffEE/air-quality-notifyer/README.md

 ---

 ### Technical dept
+1. [!]
+Sensor invalidation should happen in Redis with TTL 4 hours - in other words move sensors to Redis.
+Crucial point
-1. remove address field from sensor
+2. remove address field from sensor

 ### Technical Road map
 - [X] ~~Silent Message~~